jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 <ul>
 <li>All measure columns are numeric.
 Decimal separator is ".", negative symbol for value is "-".</li>
 <li>Letters (-X, -Y, -Z) in variables name is used to denote 3-axial signals in the X, Y and Z directions. </li>
-<li>Originals Features was normalized and bounded within [-1,1]. in this data every measure is aggregated by mean function.</li>
+<li>Originals features was normalized and bounded within [-1,1].
+In this data every feature measure is aggregated by mean function.</li>
 <li>On original data prefix 't' was to denote time, this 't' is changed to word' time' in this data set.</li>
 <li>On original data prefix 'f' was to indicate frequency domain signals, this 'f' is changed to word 'freq' in this data set</li>
 </ul>